kvalle/grinder-workshop/README.md

 For how to do the actual GET request, have a look around the [script API](http://grinder.sourceforge.net/g3/script-javadoc/index.html).

+Once done, check out your results stored in the `grinder-workshop/log` folder.

 ## Task 2 - Testing multiple URLs